LizaDarrous/lhcMR/README.md

 `SP_pair` indicates how many sets of starting points should be generated from all these parameters (generated with small noise added or randomly).
 If `nStep=1`, we advise to have more starting points `80-100`, whereas if `nStep=2` the value can be 50 or higher.
 `saveRFiles=TRUE` will write the results of the previous functions as `.csv` files in your working directory.
-Note: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`.
+Note1: if you are using your own LDscore, please specify the number of SNPs used to generate the file in `M`.
+Note2: if you do not wish to parallelise over cores, set `nCores=1`.

 This function returns a list containing `iX,iY,piX,piY` to be fixed in the optimisation of the next step, as well as the n-th SNP filtered data frame `input.df_filtered` and the generated starting points matrix `sp_mat`.
 On top of that, the values of the IVW estimated bidirectional effect `axy_MR,ayx_MR` and the cross-trait intercept `iXY` are reported.